Suki Yip dip/MBACP

 £45 - for a 50 minute session.

-However, I am very happy to accommodate prices to tailor each individuals needs e.g students, unemployed, debt etc..
+However, I offer concessions to tailor each individuals needs e.g students, unemployed, debt etc..
 Please do not hesitate to contact me regarding prices and I will do my very best to ensure your needs are met.

 Please feel free to contact me on 07515-508029

 - Building a relationship of trust and respect with clients